 Middle East, North Africa

 NATO, Security and Strategic Affairs, Disarmament, Cyber-defense

-EU, Human Rights, Death penalty, Central and Eastern Europe
+Human Rights, Death penalty, Central and Eastern Europe

 Human Rights, United Nations, American Domestic Policy

 4101 Reservoir Road, NW

 The traditional term “Chancery” refers to the small team of diplomats who serve as the Ambassador’s closest collaborators inside the Political Section.